shakacode/react_on_rails/docs/configuration.md

 `config/initializers/react_on_rails_pro.rb`

 1. You don't need to create a initializer if you are satisfied with the defaults as described below.
 1. Values beginning with `renderer` pertain only to using an external rendering server.
-You will need to ensure these values are consistent with your configuration for the external rendering server, as given in [docs/vm-renderer/js-configuration.md](./vm-renderer/js-configuration.md)
+You will need to ensure these values are consistent with your configuration for the external rendering server, as given in [docs/node-renderer/js-configuration.md](./node-renderer/js-configuration.md)
 1. `config.prerender_caching` works for standard mini_racer server rendering and using an external rendering server.

 # Example of Configuration

 Also see [spec/dummy/config/initializers/react_on_rails_pro.rb](../../spec/dummy/config/initializers/react_on_rails_pro.rb) for how the testing app is setup.

-The below example is a typical production setup, using the separate `VmRenderer`, where development takes the defaults when the ENV values are not specified.
+The below example is a typical production setup, using the separate `NodeRenderer`, where development takes the defaults when the ENV values are not specified.

 ```ruby
 ReactOnRailsPro.configure do |config|